The Best Way to Clean Toys

 After cleaning, it’s time to sanitize.
 Because toys often go into your child’s mouth, use a non-toxic sanitizing solution.
 Follow the sanitizing instructions on the label of your chosen sanitizer.

-How often should toys be cleaned, sanitized and protected?
+How often should toys be cleaned, and sanitized?

-Once a month is generally a good rule of thumb, although using a protectant such as EV360 can prolong the need to re-clean toys.
+Once a month is generally a good rule of thumb.

 You may also want to add a cleaning when: